mvolkmann/blog/src/astro.md

   Note the use of front matter to describe properties of this instance.

-  When no content is needed, the YAML or JSON format can be used.
+  When only the front matters is needed and no content, the YAML and JSON formats can be used instead.

   Here is an example YAML file: